S e e w a l d' s A r t G a l l e r y

 Intermed. photogs- How was day two?
 Too tough technically?

 "Good, it was really good putting things into practice.
-My college photography instructors have told me (I'm in my fourth one) that they shoot in manual but never showed ME how and I always thought it was going to be really hard to do, but it wasn't.
-And the polarizer suggestion was great.
+My college photography instructors have told me (I'm in my fourth one) that they shoot in manual but never showed ME how and I always thought it was going to be really hard to do, but it wasn't, with your help...
 Well I am a visual learner so it was really good for me to put into practice the things we learned on day one the next day, if not I wouldn't remember them as well or as long...."

 Lara Cisar, Bonsall, Calif..